kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Primary literature:

-* The Art of Software Security Testing Identifying Software Security Flaws Chris Wysopal ISBN: 9780321304865, AoST or the Green Book
+* The Art of Software Security Testing Identifying Software Security Flaws, Chris Wysopal ISBN: 9780321304865, AoST or the Green Book

-* The Art of Software Security Assessment Identifying and Preventing Software Vulnerabilities
-Mark Dowd, John McDonald, Justin Schuh ISBN: 9780321444424, AoSSA or the Red Book
+* Web Application Security, Andrew Hoffman, ISBN: 9781492053118 called WAS below

 It is recommended to buy these books.